“Understanding is always a journey, never a destination.” (24)

 “You bet_ taking lots of great pictures?” he returns.

 He passes, leaving the bridge and going on down the trail.
 I remain there, becoming transfixed once again, entering into an imaginative flow.
-As the bridge is icier than the trail, I’m glad to have my boots with the deep tread on, as otherwise I would find it difficult to get a sure footing.
+As the bridge is icier than the trail, I’m glad to have my boots with the winter tread on, as otherwise I would find it difficult to get a sure footing.
 You have to dress well for Winter Walking!
 You have to stay safe enough to return home hale and whole; uninjured—and I’m glad to have had enough experience with Winter Walking to know how to bundle myself up.
-I am warm in my four layers of clothing and can therefore afford to stand on the bridge over Willow Creek and muse about the past, the present and the future of storytelling for a few minutes.
+I am warm in my four layers of clothing and can therefore afford to stand on the bridge over Willow Creek and muse about the past, the present and the future of my fictional storytelling about Deer Hill and the Whittiers for a few minutes.
 Where might we be heading, and what traditions will we carry with us into the future?

 _But I dare not tarry too long.
 You shouldn’t stay still on winter walks long enough for your heat to dissipate; it can be hard to get warm again—and the day is far enough below freezing that I quickly become aware of how fast I could get chilled.
 So I leave the bridge and turn back toward the trail.
 My aesthetic self wants to hike on down the trail, away from town, but my body is telling me I need to get refueled soon, so as not to get chilled, and I am an hour from home.
 I turn back the way I came, and am immediately caught in another local ‘snowstorm.’
 Looking away from the sun – which is still trying to burn through the fog cover, I see small rainbows in the falling, swirling snow, oscillating, weaving through timespace before my eyes and then vanishing as the snow crystals fall out of correct alignment with the sun’s photons, no longer refracting the waves, becoming tiny prisms.